This article has links to products and services we love, which we may make commission from.

 Last Day – Glenlivet, Balmoral Castle & Edinburgh

-Day three takes you to Glenlivet, another distillery, and also a beautiful glen where walks and wildlife are to be enjoyed.
+Day three takes you to Glenlivet, another distillery and a beautiful glen where you can enjoy walks and wildlife.

 The trip back to Edinburgh passes by Balmoral Castle, the Queen’s Scottish residence, and then onto Braemar.